 - Preliminary Planning, Permitting, and Procurement This phase includes project initiation, financial planning, and procurement of design and permitting professionals.

 - Design

 - Bid Phase

 - Construction Phase

 - Startup and Commissioning

-The implementation schedule would be initiated when LAFCO approves the annexation agreement between the District and property owner.
+The implementation schedule would be initiated with the approval of the annexation agreement between the District and property owner.
 The schedule is organized according to months from completion of the annexation agreement.